Kelamycin Intrauterine Suspension (Canada)This page contains information on Kelamycin Intrauterine Suspension for veterinary use.

 Directions For Use

-The technique for infusion of antibiotics into the uterus of cattle is essentially the same as that used for artificial insemination.
+The technique for infusion of antibiotics into the uterus of cattle is essentially the same method used for artificial insemination.
 This is performed by the operator inserting one hand and arm (encased in a rubber or plastic sleeve) into the rectum and grasping the cervix.
 The vulva and vulvar lips are carefully wiped or, if necessary, washed and then wiped dry with a paper towel.
 Precautions should be taken to make certain that no feces are wiped between the vulvar lips.
 An insemination pipette is inserted through the vulva and vagina and into the external os of the cervix.
 If folds of the vaginal wall interfere, the cervix is pulled or pushed forward to straighten the lumen of the vagina.
 If the external os is hard to locate, the cervix may be held by the fingers and thumb placed over the external os.
 The pipette is manipulated to strike the thumb and then into the cervix.
 By a combination of gently inserting the pipette and working the cervix over the pipette, it is usually readily passed through the cervix and into the body of the uterus.
 Antibiotics can then be infused through the pipette and into the uterus.

 600 lb (272.2 kg)